Tracing

 inspect trace list # --json for JSON output

-Trace logs are written using JSON Lines format and all but the most recent one are gzip compressed, so reading them requires some special handing.
+Trace logs are written using JSON Lines format and are gzip compressed, so reading them requires some special handing.
 The inspect trace dump

-command encapsulates this and gives you a normal JSON array with the contents of the trace log:
+command encapsulates this and gives you a normal JSON array with the contents of the trace log (note that trace log filenames include the ID of the process that created them):

 Anomalies